EOL Organization

 Dr. Allison McComiskey

-NCAR Associate Director/EOL Director
+NSF NCAR Associate Director/EOL Director

-Allison McComiskey holds the position of NCAR Associate Director and serves as the Director of the Earth Observing Laboratory.
+Allison McComiskey holds the position of NSF NCAR Associate Director and serves as the Director of the Earth Observing Laboratory.
 In her role, Allison oversees EOL's programs dedicated to studying Earth's atmosphere through observational research.
 She plays a crucial role in ensuring that the research community has access to a portfolio of instrumentation and facilities required to observe the Earth system.
 This includes managing resources such as aircraft, ground-based and airborne instrumentation, software, data, and providing expert staff support.
 Allison's leadership ensures that EOL remains at the forefront of advancing technologies and capabilities in atmospheric research.

 Ms. Brigitte Baeuerle